Vivace: a collaborative live coding language and platform: The language (specification) we all speak

 Before the Web Audio API, the only way to create sound in web pages was using plug-ins.
-Recently, the Web Audio API enabled real time audio processing on Web browsers~\footnote{At the time this paper was written, only Google Chrome and Apple Safari supported the API.
-Mozilla is working to have it running on Firefox as well.}.
+Recently, the Web Audio API enabled real time audio processing on Web browsers~\footnote{At the time this paper was written, more than 74\% of current available Web browsers support Web Audio API~\cite{caniuse}, including the most populars Google Chrome, Mozilla Firefox and Apple Safari.}.
 Every functionality is implemented as native code (in C++ and Assembly when appropriate) to guarantee maximum performance.
 The API is based on a convenient and familiar paradigm: audio unit graphs.
 Web Audio specifies a collection of nodes (\emph{AudioNode} objects) and routines to connect and disconnect them.
-While manipulating those nodes we can create a large number of audio applications: synthesizers, filters, analyzers, mixers and even real time audio engines to live coding.
+While manipulating those nodes we can create a large number of audio applications: synthesizers, filters, analyzers, mixers and even real time audio engines for live coding.
 This motivated basic explorations of multichannel expansion, filtering and audio effects, controlling an integrated Web audio system.

 Every voice in Vivace is represented as a default audio chain such as the one shown in Figure~\ref{fig:chain}.
-All audio unit parameters within this chain (e.g.\ pitch, reverb time, high, medium and low channel levels, panner values and gain) can be manipulated editing the code or by sliders on a GUI (Figure ~\ref{fig:ui}).
+All audio unit parameters within this chain (e.g. pitch, reverb time, high, medium and low channel levels, panner values and gain) can be manipulated editing the code or by sliders on a GUI (Figure ~\ref{fig:ui}).

 This kind of interface is more familiar to musicians, resembling a real mixer, and enables an adequate treatment of voice timbre and spatialization of the sound sources by means of parameters like level of stereophonic channels L and R, quality, central frequency and gain of a 3-band equalization filter, and reverb time control.

 Vivace supports every audio unit implemented by Web Audio API.
 It is possible to load audio files or synthesize in real time using wave-table oscillators.
 The default audio chain of each voice can be modified at any time while it is running.
 It is interesting to note the presence of an ``Analyzer'' inside the default chain.
 It uses FFT (natively implemented) to expose energies and frequencies, enabling the use of those values to animate videos and render graphical forms inside Vivace.